oracle-livelabs/apex/image-semantic-search/1-configure-oci/1-configure-oci.md

     ![Profile Menu](images/add-api-key.png " ")

-7. The key is added, and the Configuration File Preview is displayed.
-Copy and save the API Key Fingerprint from the text box into a notepad.
-You will use this information for creating Credentials in Oracle APEX.
+7. The key is added, and the Configuration file preview is displayed.
+Copy and save the configuration file snippet from the text box into a notepad.
+You will use this information to create Oracle APEX Web Credentials.

     ![Profile Menu](images/configuration-preview.png " ")